ProFatXuanAll/language-model-playground/doc/source/quickstart.rst

      --exp_name my_model_exp \
      --ver train

-We use **training** version of Wiki-Text-2 dataset (as specified in ``--ver train``) to check our performance.
-The script above will evaluate all :term:`checkpoints` we have saved starting from :term:`checkpoint` ``0`` all the way to last :term:`checkpoint`.
-We use :term:`perplexity` as our evaluation metric.
-See :py:meth:`lmp.util.metric.ppl` for :term:`perplexity` details.
+The script above will evaluate all :term:`checkpoints` we saved during training (start from ``0`` to last).
+We use :term:`perplexity` as evaluation metric.
+See :py:meth:`lmp.util.metric.ppl` for perplexity calculation details.

-Again you can use browser to see your evaluation logs by the following script:
+Like model training script, you can use the following script and then use browser to open URL http://localhost:6006/ to see performance logs for evaluation:

 .. code-block::

    pipenv run tensorboard

-After launch the command, you should open your **browser** and type http://localhost:6006/ to see your evaluation logs.
-We will not write this script again later on.

-If you didn't see the :term:`perplexity` goes down, this means your model is **underfitting**.
-You should go back to re-train your :term:`language model`.
+In general, perplexity is the lower the better.
+If you don't see perplexity goes down, then your model is **underfitting**.
+You should go back to the previous step to re-train your language model.
 Try using different batch size, number of epochs, and all sorts of hyperparameters combination.

-If you see the :term:`perplexity` goes down, that is good!
-But how low should the :term:`perplexity` be?
-To answer that question, we recommed you to see the paper paired with the dataset (in some dataset they might not have papers to reference).
-But overall, lower than ``100`` might be a good indicator for a well-trained :term:`language model`.
+If you see perplexity goes down, that is good!
+But how low should the perplexity be?
+Typically perplexity lower than ``100`` is a good sign of well-trained language models.
+We recommed you to see papers paired with the dataset.

-We should now check whether our model is **overfitting**.
+We now check whether our model is **overfitting** or not by running evaluation on validation set.

 .. code-block:: shell